UA-Libraries-Research-Data-Services/EDirectChemInfo/02_EDirect_Data_Fields_Structure.md

 pccompound_taxonomy	Taxonomy

 ```
-Now that we have an understanding about what kind of data is available in the PubChem Compound database, let's take a look at a PubChem Compound record using the `esearch` and `efetch` applications:
+Now that we have an understanding about what kind of data is available in the PubChem Compound database, let's take a look at a PubChem Compound record using the `esearch` and `efetch` functions:

 ```console